wix-playground/CharFunk/readme.md

 #CharFunk - a Unicode character utility for JavaScript

 CharFunk provides some of the functionality that Java's Character class does.
-For example, it lets you test whether unicode characters in the BMP (0000 to FFFF) are letters or digits.
+Many of these things would be difficult to do in JavaScript without very unweildy RegExps or using [XRegExp](http://xregexp.com/).
+For example, it lets you test whether unicode characters in the Basic Multilingual Plane (0000 to FFFF) are letters or digits.

 Here are some of the things you can do with CharFunk:

     //Is this character a digit?
-    CharFunk.isDigit("A"); //false
+    CharFunk.isDigit('A'); //false
-    CharFunk.isDigit("1"); //true
+    CharFunk.isDigit('1'); //true
     CharFunk.isDigit('\u0E54'); //true - that's Thai #4 - http://unicodinator.com/#0E54

     //Is this character a mirrored character?
-    CharFunk.isMirrored("A"); //false
+    CharFunk.isMirrored('A'); //false
-    CharFunk.isMirrored("("); //true
+    CharFunk.isMirrored('('); //true
     CharFunk.isMirrored('\u2039'); //true - that's a Single Left-pointing Angle Quotation Mark - http://unicodinator.com/#2039

     //Is this string valid JavaScript Identifier?